aquariumbio/pfish/README.md

 Make sure you have Docker installed.

-Download the pfish script with the command
+Download the pfish installation script with the command

   ```bash
   wget -vO- https://raw.githubusercontent.com/aquariumbio/pfish/master/pfish-install.sh | sh
   ```

-This script will download the pfish script and install it in `~/bin`.
+This script will download the pfish wrapper script and install it in `~/bin`.

-So, once the script is done, you'll need to [add `~/bin` to your PATH](https://opensource.com/article/17/6/set-path-linux).
+Once the script is done, you'll need to [add `~/bin` to your PATH](https://opensource.com/article/17/6/set-path-linux).

 If you don't have `wget` installed, you can clone this repository and run `make install`.